Frequently Asked Questions

 Q: I want to conduct a study that involves the use of deception.
 Is this allowed?
 What do I need to consider?

 A: The use of deception in research is allowed by both the federal regulations and by Allen College.
-However, because at some level the use of deception in research violates the trust that the participant puts in the principal investigator, this method should be considered carefully before implementing it.
-Deliberate deception of participants may only occur in situations where withholding information about the nature of the study or project is necessary to ensure valid results, and should never be used to get participants to do something that they would not do if the information was fully disclosed to them.
+However, because at some level the use of deception in research violates participants' trust in the principal investigator, this method should be considered carefully before implementing it.
+Deliberate deception of participants may only occur in situations where withholding information about the nature of the study or project is necessary to ensure valid results, and should never be used to get participants to do something they would not do if the information were fully disclosed to them.

-Principal investigators will need to provide specific information to the ACIRB when submitting a project that involves the use of deception.
-The method, rationale, and process of informing the participants the purpose of the project as early as is feasible, preferably at the conclusion of an individual's participation (but no later than at the conclusion of the data collection) to permit participants to withdraw their data, should be described in the materials submitted to the ACIRB for review.
-Additionally, principal investigators should provide a justification for the deception techniques and document that there are no equally effective non-deceptive techniques available.
+Principal investigators will need to provide specific information to the ACIRB when submitting a project that involves deception.
+Participants should be informed about the deception as soon as possible, preferably at the conclusion of an individual's participation (but no later than at the conclusion of the data collection) to permit participants to withdraw their data.
+The nature of the deception and rationale should be comprehensively described in the application materials submitted to the ACIRB for review.
+Documentation should include clearly convey absence of equally effective non-deceptive techniques as justification for the deception.

 Q: When may I begin data collection for my study or project?

 A: You must receive written approval from the ACIRB before beginning participant recruitment, data collection, or data analysis.
 You will be notified via email when your project has received ACIRB approval.

 Q: How long will it take for me to obtain approval to do my project?